paritytech/research/docs/Polkadot/security/keys/3-session.md

  - Authentication key for the transport layer.

-   Including node identity form libp2p is ideal, although secio handles authentication poorly ([see the secio discussion](https://forum.web3.foundation/t/transport-layer-authentication-libp2ps-secio/69)).
+   Including node identity from libp2p is ideal, although secio handles authentication poorly ([see the secio discussion](https://forum.web3.foundation/t/transport-layer-authentication-libp2ps-secio/69)).

 A session public key record begins with a prefix consisting of the three keys mentioned above, along with a certificate from the validator operator on the Ristretto Schnorr public key, and a recent block hash and height.
 This prefix is followed by a first signature block containing two BLS signatures on the prefix, one from each BLS key.
-The record is finalized with a second signature block containing a Ristretto Schnorr signature over both the prefix and the first signature block.
+The record is finalized with a second signature block containing a Ristretto Schnorr signature over both, the prefix and the first signature block.
 This structure allows the BLS12-381 keys to be rotated independently of the Ristretto Schnorr public key, possibly enhancing forward security.

 The recent block hash is included in the certificate to prevent attacks from inserting rogue keys that could compromise session keys after a fork, assuming the chain is trusted for proofs-of-possession.
 It is generally advisable not to trust the chain for such proofs, as including a recent block hash only mitigates long-range attacks.

 Currently, there is no aggregation strategy for block production VRFs, so Ristretto Schnorr VRFs may remain the default.
-In this case, the longer-lived Ristretto Schnorr session key component can help reduce attacks on the random beacon.
+In this case, the longer-lived Ristretto Schnorr session key component may help reduce attacks on the random beacon.